Share:

 United States

-Months after being told to do so by Sussex County, the property owner of a lot on Silver Lake near Rehoboth Beach is following through with removing the fill he dumped on the property without permission.
+Months after being told to do so by Sussex County, the property owner of a lot on Silver Lake near Rehoboth Beach is following through with removing the fill he dumped on the site without permission.

 In early February, neighbors and members of Save Our Lakes Alliance3 brought the issue to the attention of the county after dozens of loads of dirt were dumped on the parcel.
 A short time later, the county issued a notice of violation to property owner Anthony Crivella for dumping an unknown amount of fill along the southwestern edge of the lake between Rehoboth Beach and Dewey Beach.

-In late March, after not hearing from Crivella, Sussex County Planning & Zoning Director Jamie Whitehouse told property Crivella that all of the fill must be removed, with the parcel being regraded and restored back to its original condition.
+In late March, after not hearing from Crivella, Sussex County Planning & Zoning Director Jamie Whitehouse told Crivella that all of the fill must be removed, with the parcel being regraded and restored back to its original condition.

 The property sat untouched until June 26, when those same neighbors noticed a Sussex County vehicle on site, monitoring an excavator as it began removing the fill, one bucket at a time.